nbarbettini/recaffeinate.co/src/content/post/introducing-mcp-debugger.md

 <img src="/img/post/introducing-mcp-debugger/mcp-logo-sm.png" class="headshot">

-I've been building and testing Model Context Protocol (MCP) servers in production for the past year.
-One thing has become painfully clear: there's a huge gap between a server that "implements MCP" and one that agents can actually use reliably.
+I've spent the past year deep in the hardest parts of Model Context Protocol: authorization flows, security, and real client behavior.
+I keep seeing the same failure patterns over and over.
+Subtle bugs, runtime failures, and broken auth flows trip up even the best teams.

-If you've ever wired up an MCP server and wondered why your agent can't seem to call any tools, you're not alone!
+There's a huge gap today between a server that "implements MCP" and one that clients can actually use.
+If you've ever wired up an MCP server and wondered why your agent can't use it properly, you're not alone!

 I got tired of debugging these problems by hand, so I built <a href="https://mcpdebugger.dev" target="_blank">MCP Debugger</a> to do it for me.